 \subsection{Feature Importance}

-Identifying the important features of inputs that have large impacts on a model's prediction results is a straightforward method of improving a model's local interpretability, directly linking model outputs to inputs.
-Important features can be, for example, words for text-based tasks, or image regions for image-based tasks.
-In this paper, we mainly focus on four different methods of extracting important features as the interpretation for model's outputs: rationale extraction, input perturbation, attribution methods and attention weight extraction.
+Identifying the important input features that significantly impact a model's prediction results is a straightforward method of improving a model's local interpretability, directly linking model outputs to inputs.
+Important features can be, for example, words for text-based tasks or image regions for image-based tasks.
+This paper focuses on the four main different methods of extracting important features as the interpretation for the model's outputs: rationale extraction, input perturbation, attribution methods and attention weight extraction.
 We conclude the typology of feature importance methods in Figure~\ref{fig:typo-feature} and present the sample visualisations of extracted features from inputs in Figure~\ref{fig:visual}.